kolserdav/conhos-cli/docs/en/docs/TROUBLESHOOTING.md

 # Known issues

-### Running 'deploy' command fails with an error in console or browser
+### The 'deploy' command fails with an error in the console or browser

 ---